Top

 Disadvantages of Prenuptial Agreements

 • Maybe one day you want to have kids together.
-Premarital agreements can’t be used to determine child support or custody.
+Premarital agreements can’t be used to determine child supportor href="/practice-areas/custody-and-parenting-time/">custody.
 If you have kids and get divorced in the future, consult with your attorney about how child custody and child support should be worked out with your spouse.

 • Additionally, it is possible to sign a prenup without a lawyer.
 A premarital agreement can dramatically affect your rights in a divorce.
 Signing a prenup without a lawyer present can prevent you from receiving certain entitlements.